<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 Types of Wood Flooring

-1. Solid Plank.
-These are exactly as they sound: a piece of real wood from a tree.
-The planks are thick enough that they can be sanded and refinished multiple times if needed to keep up the polished look.
-The widths and lengths vary as do the species of trees.
-Mahogany, hickory, walnut, oak, and pine are all common types of wood floor boards.
+These are exactly as they sound: a piece of natural wood from a tree.
+The planks are thick enough to be sanded and refinished multiple times to keep the polished look.
+The widths and lengths vary, as do the species of trees.
+Mahogany, hickory, walnut, oak, and pine are all common types of wood floorboards.

-2. Reclaimed Wood.
 The planks are simply recycled from other projects.
 Another house, barn, or building provides the lumber.
-Reclaimed floors are especially popular today for their authentic look and feel, and sustainability, but they are expensive to locate and uniformly install.
+Reclaimed floors are trendy today for their authentic look, feel, and sustainability, but they are expensive to locate and install uniformly.

-3. Engineered Wood.
-A strong veneer is glued on top of wood planks.
+A strong veneer is glued on top of solid wood planks.
 Engineered wood is very durable and resists the expanding and contracting solid wood planks endure.
-Also known as prefabricated wood floors, they tend to be less expensive, but have less opportunity to refinish.
+Also known as prefabricated wood floors, they tend to be less expensive but have less opportunity to refinish.
 At most, it’s typical for one or two refinish processes.
-Thicker engineered planks endure wear better than the less expensive, thinner options.
+Thicker-engineered planks endure wear better than the less expensive, thinner options.

 There are many reasons to love wood flooring, but there are detractors of the wood floor movement.
-They cite the hard feel underfoot, the loud noise the wood reverberates, expensive costs, scratch factor, and inability to handle excess moisture in case of a leak or flooding.
+They cite the rigid feel underfoot, loud noises as the wood reverberates, expensive costs, scratch factor, and inability to handle excess moisture in case of a leak or flooding.
+If you’re on the fence about whether or not to join the club, read over these questions to ask before installation

 Cleaning Wood, Laminate Floors, and Future Trends

-Gratefully, although the cleaning solutions for wood floors seem endless, pros really only suggest a thorough vacuuming, dusting, and warm water with or without vinegar added.
-Industry leading flooring company Pergo provides a handy chart for both laminate and wood floor cleaning techniques.
+Gratefully, although the cleaning solutions for wood floors seem endless, pros only suggest thorough vacuuming, dusting, and warm water with or without added vinegar.
+Industry-leading flooring company Pergo provides a handy chart for laminate and wood floor cleaning techniques.

-Of course the fashion world and in turn, interior design, is cyclical, and the popularity of wood floors will inevitably wane, but they will never leave our houses because it’s ingrained (ouch, bad pun) in our history as a nation.
+Of course, the fashion world is cyclical, and, in turn, so is interior design.
+The popularity of wood floors will inevitably wane, but they will never leave our houses because it’s ingrained (ouch, bad pun) in our history as a nation.

 Prefer a rental with wood floors?
-MilitaryByOwer has them listed.
-Homeowners and property managers know this is an amenity renters prefer, and normally list the flooring types in their descriptions.
-Plus the great pictures show exactly what floors you're getting!
+MilitaryByOwner has them listed.
+Homeowners and property managers know this is an amenity renters prefer and usually list the flooring types in their descriptions.
+Plus, the great photos show precisely what floors you're getting!

 Dawn M. Smith